do4k/CV/README.md

 I am a young enthusiastic undergaduate Software Engineer with a passion for learning and building.

 ##Work Experience
+####J D Wetherspoons, Gog & Magog July 2105 - Present
+######Bar Associate
+- Striving to deliver top quality customer service.
+- Adhering my presentation to the high standards set by JD Wetherspoon.
+- Communicating to the best of my ability, with customers from various walks of life.

 ####Plymouth University December 2015 - Present
 ######PALs Leader
 - Organising and leading sessions which students can exchange ideas